rvarago/renv/README.md

 ## Update and Upgrades

-Run `./renvctl deb:upgrade` to upgrade Debian packages and `./renvctl nix:update` to update the Nix channel.
+Run `./renvctl deb:upgrade` to upgrade Debian packages and `./renvctl nix:update` to update the Nixpkg channel.

+## TODOs

+- Pin everything
+  - Use flakes for Nixpkg pinning
+  - Pin emacs
+  - Pin doomemacs
+  - Pin extra emacs packages managed with straight